What Will I See as I travel the Route

 The East and North coasts have plenty on offer, they may lack scenery but if you take time to look and find out you will be amazed at what there is.

-From the rugged coastline, beaches, rural farmland, bogs, rivers, forest, lochs, and Munros each coast does have it all and their own uniqueness.
+From the rugged coastline, beaches, rural farmland, bogs, rivers, forest, lochs, and Munros each coast does have it all and its own uniqueness.

 Wildlife is in abundance and changes as does the time of year you should be able to see deer, squirrels, pine martens, birds of prey, seabirds, and sea mammals such as dolphins, whales and seals.